TranNhatTan14/Obsidian/Knowledge/Language/Vocabulary/solitary.md

 - **Noun**: The feeling of *solitude* is common in quiet places.
 - **Adjective**: He enjoyed his *solitary* walks in the forest.
 - **Adverb**: She worked *solitarily*, focusing without distractions.

-- Example with ==idiom==: The prisoner was placed in ==solitary confinement==.
-- Example sentence: She preferred a *solitary* lifestyle away from the noise of the city.
-- Regular example sentence: A *solitary* figure stood alone on the beach.

 ### Personal Connection